gorgusdev/neutral-scroll-size-manager/README.md

 - **callback** A callback function called when `elem` overflows.

 Call this method to add an overflow tracker to the manager.
-The overflow tracker will monitor `elem` to see if its content overflows its client width and/or height depending on the `overflowWidth` and `overflowHeight` argument.
+The overflow tracker will monitor `containerElem` and `elem` to see if `elem`'s width and/or height is larger than `containerElem`'s client width and/or height.
+Width is checked only if `overflowWidth` is true and height is checked only if `overflowHeight` is true.

-If the content of `elem` is overflowing the `callback` function will be called to notify the application of the unrestricted size of the content.
+If the size of `elem` is overflowing `containerElem` the `callback` function will be called to notify the application of the unrestricted size.

-If the content stops overflowing the `callback` function will be called once again to notify the application.
+If the size stops overflowing, the `callback` function will be called once again to notify the application.

 To remove an overflow tracker from the manager use function returned from this method.